Accreditations & Recognitions

 U.S. News Best Online Graduate Programs

-Quinnipiac University's online graduate business programs were ranked #35 in the nation by U.S. News and World Report in their 2018 Best Online Graduate Business Programs category.
-In the same study, Quinnipiac's online MBA was the #1 ranked program in Connecticut.
+Quinnipiac University's online graduate business programs were ranked #26 in the nation by U.S. News and World Report in their 2019 Best Online Graduate Business Programs category.
+In the same study, Quinnipiac's online MBA ranked #34 nationally and was the #1 ranked program in Connecticut.

 Princeton Review Best Business Schools